-- (a) Annual examinations for 24-week courses-June 30. - (b) Annual examinations for three-term courses-last Friday of Second Term (August 7th, 1964). - (c) Annual examinations for Third and Fourth Year Medicine-29th May, 1964. - (d) Annual examinations for other courses-14 weeks prior to date of first examination.
+- (a) Annual examinations for 24-week courses-June 30. - (b) Annual examinations for three-term courses-last Friday of Second Term (August 6, 1965).

+(c) Annual examinations for other courses-14 weeks prior to date of first examination.

 The Accountant is authorised to receive application forms during the three weeks immediately following the prescribed closing dates if they are accompanied by a late fee of £2.0.0.
 Applications forwarded more than three weeks after the closing date will not be accepted except in very exceptional circumstances and with the approval of the Registrar.
 Where an application is not accepted the student concerned is not eligible to sit for the examinations.